IkigaiLabsETH/Artbot/FINE-TUNING-SUMMARY.md

 ## Conclusion

-The fine-tuning work provides a solid foundation for enhancing the Magritte art generator.
-By implementing these changes, the generator will produce more authentic and category-specific artwork while maintaining a consistent painterly style inspired by René Magritte's work.
+The fine-tuning work provides a solid foundation for enhancing the Margritte art generator.
+By implementing these changes, the generator will produce more authentic and category-specific artwork while maintaining a consistent painterly style inspired by Studio Margritte's work.

-The structured approach to art direction, combined with the sophisticated aesthetic judgment system, creates a powerful framework for generating high-quality artwork that captures the essence of Magritte's surrealism.
+The structured approach to art direction, combined with the sophisticated aesthetic judgment system, creates a powerful framework for generating high-quality artwork that captures the essence of Margritte's surrealism.
 This approach can also be extended to other artistic styles and categories in the future.